Programs > Brochure

 |Housing options:||Student Responsibilty with support from IIP and/or Host Organization||Program Group:||International Internship Program|

-- Scaffold Hopping Approaches to Novel Autotaxin Inhibitors- Autotaxin (ATX) is a ubiquitous ectoenzyme that hydrolyzes lysophosphatidylcholine (LPC) to form the bioactive lipid mediator lysophosphatidic acid (LPA).
+•Scaffold Hopping Approaches to Novel Autotaxin Inhibitors- Autotaxin (ATX) is a ubiquitous ectoenzyme that hydrolyzes lysophosphatidylcholine (LPC) to form the bioactive lipid mediator lysophosphatidic acid (LPA).
 LPA activates specific G-protein coupled receptors to elicit downstream effects leading to cellular motility, survival, and invasion.
-Through these pathways, upregulation of ATX is linked to a number of proliferative diseases, including idiopathic pulmonary fibrosis.
+Through these pathways, up regulation of ATX is linked to a number of proliferative diseases, including idiopathic pulmonary fibrosis.
 In their laboratories, we have developed a novel class of inhibitors, using a scaffold hopping approach based on the literature analogue PF-8380.
-This project will centre around the design, synthesis and biological testing of a new scaffolds designed as isosteric replacements of the PF-8380 piperazine core.
+This project will center around the design, synthesis and biological testing of a new scaffolds designed as isosteric replacements of the PF-8380 piperazine core.